-The button-style sensor can be connected to either a single- or multi-channel cable (sold separately) which connects the sensor head to the sensor single- or multi-channel plate/adapter (also sold separately).
-The plate/adapter selected provides not only the sensor's electronics, but also the connector which enables the interfacing of the sensor with the eDART system; the exclusive LynxTM digital technology sensors are designed for use with the RJG eDART process control and monitoring system.
+The button-style sensor is ordered with either a single- or multi-channel connection which can be connected to the associated single- or multi-channel plate/adapter (also sold separately).
+The plate/adapter selected provides not only the sensor's electronics, but also the connector which enables the interfacing of the sensor with the eDART® or CoPilot® systems; the exclusive LynxTM digital technology sensors are designed for use with the RJG eDART or CoPilot process control and monitoring systems.